Important Information, Schedule & Registration

 Waltz Jump/Tap Toe/½ Flip Jump

-2 x Forward Spirals
+2 x Forward Spirals on a edge

 Dance Step Sequence